 - Cook the noodles according to the directions on the packet.
 Transfer them to a large bowl and cut them into smaller pieces using kitchen shears.
 Set aside.

 - Combine: Transfer the carrots, bell pepper, edamame, scallions, peanuts, cilantro, and sesame seeds to the bowl with the noodles.
 Add the dressing.
 Mix until fully incorporated.
+Add more lime juice to taste.
+(Drizzle with chili crisp for an additional flavor boost.)

 Notes